scpmw/ghc/README.md

   only way to write debug meta data.

 * `libelf-dev` and `libdwarf-dev` (or similar) installed - because that's the only way we can currently read debug data.
+Note that if you compile GHC using dynamic linking (the default) you need a version of `libdwarf` that was compiled with `--enable-shared`.

-  You might need to compile `libdwarf` from source using `--enable-shared` to get GHC to compile using dynamic linking (the default).
+  Getting there might manually involve compiling `libdwarf`.
+As a rule of thumb, once your system has a `libdwarf.so` file installed, it should work.

 Note the installation will gracefully fail if any of these are not met, and just compile a GHC without the respective support enabled.